zilkipradita/ChatApp/README.md

 * Implement unit tests

-  For the Unit Tests i'm using RSpec, to test the models, and by using it i also worked on the Integration Testing for Sign Up scenario dan create room scenario. and i also make code coverage using SimpleCov, you can see the result of all of the test in installation section
+  For the Unit Tests i'm using RSpec, to test the models, and by using it i also worked on the Integration Testing for Sign Up scenario and create room scenario. and i also make code coverage using SimpleCov, you can see the result of all of the test in installation section